bibliometrix 4.0.0

-bibliometrix package provides a set of tools for
+bibliometrix package provides a set of tools for quantitative research in bibliometrics and scientometrics.

-especially in university and government labs, and also by policymakers,
+Bibliometrics is also used in research performance evaluation, especially in university and government labs, and also by policymakers, research directors and administrators, information specialists and librarians, and scholars themselves.

-bibliometrix supports scholars in three key phases
+bibliometrix supports scholars in three key phases of analysis:

 Data importing and conversion to R format;